Henry Cisneros: Political career

-Mayor of San Antonio
+Mayoral terms

-Cisneros announced himself as an independent candidate for mayor in 1981.
-His campaigning of hopeful visions for the future of the city was able to unite the wealthy conservatives of San Antonio and the increasingly vocal Mexican American community.
-On April 4, 1981, Cisneros became, at age 33, the second Hispanic mayor of a major U.S. city, and the first Mexican-American mayor of San Antonio since 1842 when Juan Seguín resigned as mayor.
+Cisneros announced his candidacy for mayor in 1981.
+His campaign to promote hopeful visions for the city's future united the wealthy conservatives of San Antonio and the increasingly vocal Mexican American community.
+On April 4, 1981, Cisneros became, at age 33, the second Hispanic mayor of a major U.S. city and the first Mexican-American mayor of San Antonio since 1842, when Juan Seguín resigned as mayor.
 He was elected with 62 percent of the vote.
-At the time of his election, San Antonio was the tenth largest city in the United States.
+At the time of his election, San Antonio was the tenth-largest city in the United States.

-He was reelected to three more terms as mayor by overwhelming margins, including winning an unprecedented 94.2 percent of the vote in 1983, a 73 percent margin of victory in 1985, and 67 percent in 1987.
-His popularity did not rest with San Antonio's Hispanic community alone, but with all ethnic groups in the area.
-In 1982, he was selected as one of the "Ten Outstanding Young Men of America" by the U.S. Jaycees, in addition to receiving a prestigious Jefferson Award for "Greatest Public Service by an Individual 35 Years or Under."
+He was reelected to three more terms as mayor by overwhelming margins, winning 94.2 percent of the vote in 1983, 73 percent in 1985, and 67 percent in 1987.
+His popularity reached several ethnic groups in the area.
+In 1982, he was selected as one of the "Ten Outstanding Young Men of America" by the U.S. Jaycees, in addition to receiving a Jefferson Award for "Greatest Public Service by an Individual 35 Years or Under."

-Cisneros' campaign for mayor and subsequent election gained the attention of national media who made Cisneros the symbol of the growing Latino population in the United States.
+Cisneros' campaign for mayor and subsequent election gained the attention of national media, who made Cisneros the symbol of the growing Latino population in the United States.
 According to Richard Garcia, "Cisneros, above all, exemplified the rise of the Mexican American generation and the search for … its identity."
-He was positively profiled by such national publications as The Wall Street Journal, Vanity Fair, Esquire and The New Yorker.
+Such national publications featured him as The Wall Street Journal, Vanity Fair, Esquire and The New Yorker.
 U.S. News & World Report listed him (along with then-Arkansas Governor Bill Clinton) as one of "Ten Rising Stars of American Politics", and a 60 Minutes profile introduced him to a televised national audience.

-In his eight years as mayor of San Antonio, Cisneros attracted national attention for his success in developing new economic growth in the city's business sector, and with his diplomatic skills to 'promote cooperation' among the city's various ethnic groups.
-He exercised a developmental expansion strategy that led the city to unprecedented levels of economic and cultural growths.
-Cisneros brought federal monies to San Antonio that further developed the downtown business district.
-He courted Fortune 500 companies and technology firms to set up shop locally to create jobs, enlarge the city's reserves with local business taxes, and to cement San Antonio's reputation as a leading city for technology, skilled work and economic output.
-His efforts brought additional investments to San Antonio, such as luring SeaWorld and Fiesta Texas, two major theme park tourist attractions.
+In his eight years as mayor of San Antonio, Cisneros attracted national attention for developing new economic growth in the city's business sector, and with his diplomacy to 'promote cooperation' among the city's various ethnic groups.
+He exercised a developmental expansion strategy that led the city to unprecedented levels of economic and cultural growth.
+Cisneros brought federal funds to San Antonio, which further developed the downtown business district.
+He courted Fortune 500 companies and technology firms to set up shop locally to create jobs, enlarge the city's reserves with local business taxes, and cement San Antonio's reputation as a leading city for technology, skilled work, and economic output.
+His efforts brought additional investments to San Antonio, including the attraction of SeaWorld and Fiesta Texas, two major theme parks.
 In his signature accomplishment, Cisneros convinced the city's residents to vote for the city-financed construction of the Alamodome.